giovannipuccetti/MinCovTarget/README.md

 # MinCovTarget

-We provide the MatLab codes to replicate the numerical analysis in
+We provide the MatLab codes and workspaces to replicate the numerical analysis in

-Puccetti, G., Rüschendorf, L., and S. Vanduffel (2023) A comparison of algorithms for multi-player fair allocation of indivisible goods) LINK TO THE PAPER IN SSRN
+Puccetti, G., Rüschendorf, L., and S. Vanduffel (2023)
+MinCovTarget: a new standard for fair allocation
+LINK TO THE PAPER IN SSRN

+MAIN FILES

+- Example5 (.m and .mat) produces the pedagogical example given in Section 5

-- FAID.m produces Figures 3-4 (with valuematrixuniform.m)
+- Figure 23.m produces the value matrices given in Figures 2 and 3

-and 5-6 (with valuematrixrealistic.m) and Figures 1-2 by trivial application.
+- FAID.m produces all plots in Figure 4 and Figure 5.
+THe corresponding workspaces are AU/AD
+BU/BD
+CU/CD
+.mat

-- Figure7.m produces Figure 7
+- Figure6 (.m and .mat) produces Figure 6

-- Figure8.m produces Figure 8
+- Figure7 (.m and .mat) produces Figure 7

-IMPORTANT: Notice that the function intlinprog, necessary to solve the SPLIDDIT problem, cannot be run on Matlab on a M-based Apple computer.
+IMPORTANT: Notice that the function intlinprog, necessary to solve all the SPLIDDIT MILP problems, cannot be run on Matlab on a M-based Apple computer.